saumitrapal/Bash_Script/README.md

 * * * * * /path/to/script.sh

-#Ep 15 — Scheduling Jobs - at & systemd Timers
+#14: Scheduling Jobs - at & systemd Timers

 at command: Ideal for scheduling a single one-off future job (e.g., at 02:00 tomorrow).

 Overview of modern Linux service automation with systemd timers.

-#Ep 16 — Positional Arguments
+#15: Positional Arguments

 Inspect and handle dynamic arguments supplied from the command line: